cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 HashiCorp Vault is used as a credential provider for CloudBees CI Pipelines in this blueprint.

 1. Run the configure Hashicorp Vault script.
-Keep in a safe place Admin Token and Unseal Keys (saved in `k8s/vault-init.log`) as well as Role ID and Secret ID for `cbci-oc` App Role.
+Store the admin token and unseal keys (saved in `k8s/vault-init.log`) and role ID and secret ID for the `cbci-oc` application role in a safe place.

    ```sh
    eval $(terraform output --raw vault_configure)